 Dr. Mahadevan completed a medical degree at the State University of New York in Brooklyn.
 She completed residency in internal medicine at Mount Sinai Medical Center in New York, a fellowship in gastroenterology at the University of California, San Francisco (UCSF) and a fellowship in inflammatory bowel disease (IBD) at the Mayo Clinic in Rochester, Minnesota.
-Dr. Mahadevan currently serves as Professor of Medicine at UCSF, Co-Director of the UCSF Center for Colitis and Crohn’s Disease and Director of the IBD Fellowship.
-She is the Ambulatory Clinical Services Chief for Gastroenterology.
+Dr. Mahadevan currently serves as Professor of Medicine at UCSF, Director of the UCSF Colitis and Crohn’s Disease Center and Director of the IBD Fellowship.

-Certified by the American Board of Internal Medicine as a Diplomate in internal medicine and gastroenterology, Dr. Mahadevan is a fellow of the American Gastroenterological Association, for whom she is Chair for the Clinical Immunology, Microbiology and Inflammatory Bowel Disease (IMIBD) Section and co-director of the 2017 Post-Graduate Course.
+Certified by the American Board of Internal Medicine as a Diplomate in internal medicine and gastroenterology, Dr. Mahadevan is a fellow of the American Gastroenterological Association, for whom she was Chair for the Clinical Immunology, Microbiology and Inflammatory Bowel Disease (IMIBD) Section and co-director (2017,2022) and Director (2023) of the Post-Graduate Course.
 She is also a fellow of the American College of Gastroenterology for whom she was Chair of IBD for the 2017 ACG/World Congress course and a member of the Educational Affairs Committee.
-She is currently Chair of the Crohn's Colitis Foundation Clinical Research Grants committee, a member of the CCF National Scientific Advisory Committee and co-chair of the 2020 Crohn's Colitis Congress.
+She was Chair of the Crohn's Colitis Foundation Clinical Research Grants committee, a member of the CCF National Scientific Advisory Committee and co-chair of the 2020 Crohn's Colitis Congress.
 She was elected to the International Organization of IBD (IOIBD) in 2018.

-Dr. Mahadevan is an special section editor for Gastroenterology and an editorial board member and reviewer for several other journals.
-She was the editor of a special issue on IBD for 2017.
+Dr. Mahadevan is a special section editor for Gastroenterology and an editorial board member and reviewer for several other journals.
+She was the editor of a special issue of Gastroenterology on IBD for 2017.
 Dr. Mahadevan has published original articles, abstracts, editorials, and invited reviews in such peer-reviewed journals as Gastroenterology, Gut, American Journal of Gastroenterology and Inflammatory Bowel Diseases along with several book chapters.